 Since lending is not reserve constrained, the question of whether banks hold financial assets in the form of reserves or government bonds has no direct implications for private credit creation.
 In either case, private credit creation will be driven by the expected profitability of lending, subject to capital constraints:

-The profitability of lending in turn will depend on the demand for loans of creditworthy borrowers.
-A healthier level of aggregate demand in which firms are more likely to hit their sales targets and employees are less likely to lose their jobs is relatively conducive to profitable lending, because banks can then be more confident that the loans will be repaid.
+The profitability of lending, in turn, will depend on the demand for loans from creditworthy borrowers.
+A healthier level of aggregate demand such that firms are more likely to hit their sales targets and employees are less likely to lose their jobs is relatively conducive to profitable lending, because banks can then be more confident that the loans will be repaid.

 Notwithstanding these considerations, it might be wondered whether the impact of government spending is dampened in instances where members of the non-bank public, rather than banks, purchase bonds.
 On a moment’s reflection, though, it should be clear that this is not the case.
 Nobody in the non-bank public is forced to acquire government bonds.
 Those who do so are making a portfolio decision to increase the portion of their savings held in the form of bonds rather than other financial or physical assets.
 The decision to save rather than spend is prior to this portfolio choice.
 If members of the non-bank public opt not to acquire government bonds, that does not mean they will decide to spend.
 In the case of savers, it is simply evidence that they prefer to hold their savings in some other form.
 Whether savers choose to hold their financial wealth in one form or another, the implications for demand and inflation are the same.
 Saving is simply the act of not spending.